kshaffer/kshaffer.github.io/_posts/2017-02-27-i-deleted-tweets.md

 My use of Twitter has also changed.
 Some of that stems from my own personal changes, but also from ways in which the Twitter service has changed, and from the ways that others use it.
 Because of the rise of online abuse and harassment, I post less personal and family information on Twitter than I used to.
 And partly because of the potential for online abuse, or at least <a href="https://en.wikipedia.org/wiki/Parasocial_interaction">parasocial behavior</a>, and partly because of the change in search capabilities, the kinds of conversations I had openly on Twitter in 2011 or 2012 are often the kinds of conversations that I would have on Slack or in private messages in 2016 and 2017.

-Ultimately, though, as I think about ― and teach ― being deliberate about public digital identity, I realize the need to pull some weeds, so to speak.
+Ultimately, though, as I think about being deliberate about public digital identity, and as I teach that to my digital studies students, I realize the need to pull some weeds, so to speak.
 Yes, I want to be more deliberate about what I post, don't post, keep, delete, retweet, etc. But I also want to make it so if someone searched for something from me, they'd be more likely to find my good stuff.
 I don't want people to get bogged down in old retweets, conversations with friends, and comments about teaching classes I don't teach anymore, or political positions I don't (fully) embrace anymore.
 And as I increase in visibility and follower count, I don't want to bring potentially unwanted attention to others, particularly former students with whom I conversed back under the old search rules.

 So I decided a couple weeks ago to embark on a big tweet-delete campaign.
 Specifically, I decided to delete the following: